Blur (Blur album): Music

-Lindsay Zoladz's review of the album (as part of Blur 21) for Pitchfork claimed that "Death of a Party" is the album's highlight, speculating that it influenced Gorillaz – another musical project that features Albarn as the chief songwriter.
-Collins claimed that it sounded like Blur's "second homage" to The Specials' "Ghost Town", speculating that the lyrics, "Why did we bother?/ Should've stayed away" reflected Blur's recent withdrawal from the public eye despite the song being written years before, and summarised the track as "a genuinely creepy piece".
+Lindsay Zoladz's review of the album (as part of Blur 21) for Pitchfork claimed that "Death of a Party" is the album's highlight, speculating that it influenced Gorillaz—another musical project that features Albarn as the chief songwriter.
+Collins claimed that it sounded like Blur's "second homage" to The Specials' "Ghost Town", speculating that the lyrics "Why did we bother? / Should've stayed away" reflected Blur's recent withdrawal from the public eye (though the song was written years earlier), and summarised the track as "a genuinely creepy piece".
 Sinclair described "Chinese Bombs" as sounding like a "Lower East Side mosh-pit den", while Zoladz felt that "I'm Just a Killer for Your Love" was "exquisitely bleary-eyed".
 In "Look Inside America", Albarn recalls the band waking up from a previous night's show, swigging Pepsi to find the energy to do a local TV show.
 Hunter called the song a "classic '90s road ballad".
 The song contains the refrain "Look inside America, she's all right; she's all right," which was said by Erlewine to "cleverly subvert the traditional Blur song, complete with strings."
 Collins described "Strange News from Another Star" as "Blur's Space Oddity", stating that the "acoustic guitar, quiet intro, nutty mood-change into a darker passage [and] a melancholy report whose central thrust ("I don't believe in me") [express] further doubt from the troubled Albarn."
 Originally performed as a poem at the Albert Hall in July 1996, the studio version of "Essex Dogs" was described by Erlewine as a "six-minute slab of free verse and rattling guitar noise."
-Collins revealed that "here it's set to a starter-motor riff so berserk even its author, Coxon, confesses to find it hard to listen to."
-Collins also described it as "a fitting ending (all eight exploratory minutes of it) to a challenging, barbed masterwork."
-The song is followed by "Interlude", a hidden track which was described by Collins as "a distressed instrumental sign-oft that goes nowhere".
+Collins revealed that "here it's set to a starter-motor riff so berserk even its author, Coxon, confesses to find it hard to listen to", and also described it as "a fitting ending (all eight exploratory minutes of it) to a challenging, barbed masterwork."
+The song is followed by "Interlude", a hidden track that was described by Collins as "a distressed instrumental sign-off that goes nowhere".

 In a November 1996 video interview, Rowntree claimed, "It's a much more aggressive record in many ways as well as a more emotional record.
 I think the music we're making now is the music that we've always wanted to make but got distracted from in a way."